In the time of crisis, UALR will follow the Emergency Management Plan to ensure the safety of our campus community.

 For tornado alerts, the outdoor emergency alert system will be the method used to warn the campus initially.
 The text message, telephone, and email feature will be used for follow up information.

 The ranking DPS officer on duty is authorized to have emergency alerts sent out to the campus community and to determine the content and scope of the message.
-UALR administration, through the Office of Communications, will also use the system for follow-up announcements as needed in the recovery phase of the emergency.
+UALR administration, through the Office of Communications and Marketing, will also use the system for follow-up announcements as needed in the recovery phase of the emergency.

 Internal Systems Operations